 The new Control ring is a signature feature of every Canon RF lens, offering a new degree of customisation.
 It can be programmed to control ISO, aperture, shutter or white balance.
 If you're worried about errantly turning the wrong ring, it can be set to only adjust these settings when you depress the Meter button.

 Videographers were excited about the potential of assigning the Control ring to change aperture, giving them fingertip control akin to traditional cine lenses.
-Unfortunately, like the RF 50mm f/1.2, the ring can't be de-clicked.
+Unfortunately, like the Canon RF 50mm f/1.2L (opens in new tab) the ring can't be de-clicked.

 While some were concerned that adding a third ring to the lens barrel would complicate use, Canon has thoughtfully designed the barrel to make every input feel distinct.
 The zoom ring is immediately behind manual focus, but is tapered so that your fingertips don't confuse the two.
 And in addition to sitting at the front of the lens, the Control ring has diamond-shaped tread so that you can't mistake it for anything else.